-Dainty marquise cut white topaz in solid 14k gold prong setting.
+Dainty marquise cut white moissanite in solid 14k gold prong setting.

 Choose between a 16-18" adjustable 14k gold fill or 10k solid gold cable chain.

 Kindly note: This piece is made to order so please allow up to two weeks for fabrication.

 Layers of solid 14k gold are pressure bonded to a core of either sterling silver or jeweler’s brass.
 The result is a durable, price-friendly alternative to solid gold, with over 100 times more gold in it than gold plated pieces.
 It remains nickel free, hypoallergenic and can get wet without tarnishing or turning your skin green.